Shitennoji Temple in Osaka: the first temple in Japan

 Access - getting to Shitennoji Temple

-Admission to the grounds is free but there is an admission charge for the Gokuraku-jodo Garden and the Treasure House.
+Admission to the grounds is free but there is an admission charge of 500 yen for the main temple, 300 yen for the Gokuraku-jodo Garden and 500 yen to the Treasure House.